OpenVoiceOS/ovos-technical-manual/docs/statements.md

 One of OVOS's most important core capabilities is to convert text to speech, that is, to speak a statement.

 Within a Skill's Intent handler, you may pass a string of text to OVOS and OVOS will speak it.
-For example: [`self.speak('this is my statement')`](https://mycroft-core.readthedocs.io/en/latest/source/mycroft.html#mycroft.MycroftSkill.speak)   That's cool and fun to experiment with, but passing strings of text to Mycroft doesn't help to make Mycroft a multilingual product.
+For example: `self.speak('this is my statement')`.
+That's cool and fun to experiment with, but passing strings of text to Mycroft doesn't help to make Mycroft a multilingual product.
 Rather than hard-coded strings of text, OVOS has a design pattern for multilingualism.

 ### Multilingualism